A. T. M. Azharul Islam: Political career

 Islam contested the June 1996 Bangladeshi general election as a candidate of Jamaat-e-Islami from Rangpur-2.
-He received 8,273, the third highest share while the winning candidate Hussain Muhammad Ershad of the Jatiya Party received 66,929 votes.
+He received 8,273 votes, the third-highest share, while the winning candidate, Hussain Muhammad Ershad of the Jatiya Party, received 66,929 votes.
 Islam was the candidate of Jamaat-e-Islami for Rangpur-2 in the 2001 Bangladeshi general election.
-He came third with 17,788 votes while the winning candidate, Mohammad Ali Sarkar of the Islami Jatiya Oikya Front, 91,921 votes.
+He came third with 17,788 votes, while the winning candidate, Mohammad Ali Sarkar of the Islami Jatiya Oikya Front, received 91,921 votes.

-Islam contested elections from Rangpur-2 constituency (Badarganj and Taraganj) in the 2008 Bangladeshi general election.
-He came second with 36,586 votes while the winning candidate, Anisul Islam Mondal of the Jatiya Party received 166,271 votes.
+Islam contested elections from the Rangpur-2 constituency (Badarganj and Taraganj) in the 2008 Bangladeshi general election.
+He came second with 36,586 votes, while the winning candidate, Anisul Islam Mondal of the Jatiya Party, received 166,271 votes.

-In 2010, following the arrest of leaders of Jamaat-e-Islami, Azharul Islam stated:
+In 2010, following the arrest of Jamaat-e-Islami leaders, Azharul Islam stated:

 We are observing the situation.
 The legal battle to free our leaders will continue along with a peaceful movement.

 Some leaders described the arrests as a moment of crisis for the party.

-In January 2011, He announced Jamaat-e-Islami was fielding 39 mayoral candidates who will contest elections against the Bangladesh Nationalist Party.
-In February, as Acting Secretary General of Jamaat-e-Islami, Islam announced a series of strikes protesting against policies of the Awami League-led regime.
-In June 2011, Islam called a joint 3 hour strike with Acting Secretary General Mirza Fakhrul Islam Alamgir protesting a recommendation by the parliamentary special committee on constitutional amendment to remove the neutral caretaker government system.
-He was one of the accused individuals in a sedition case filed over comments on Prime Minister Sheikh Hasina and Home Minister by Rezaul Karim, former president of Islami Chhatra Shibir.
-He protested against comments by Manmohan Singh, the then prime minister of India, who accused Jamaat-e-Islami of being anti-Indian and accused Jamaat of being a partner of ISI.
-He was detained on 20 September 2011 after violent protests by Jamaat-e-Islami activists over not being allowed to hold a rally demanding the release of its leaders.
-The protests left 200 people injured, 28 cars burned down, 200 cars were vandalized along with roadside shops, and traffic was disrupted throughout Dhaka.
-The police filed a case against party activists, including Ameer Mohammad Shafiqur Rahman, for assaulting police officers during the protest.
+In January 2011, he announced that Jamaat-e-Islami was fielding 39 mayoral candidates who would contest elections against the Bangladesh Nationalist Party.
+In February, as acting secretary general of Jamaat-e-Islami, Islam announced a series of strikes protesting against the policies of the Awami League-led regime.
+In June 2011, Islam called a joint three-hour strike with Acting Secretary General Mirza Fakhrul Islam Alamgir, protesting a recommendation by the parliamentary special committee on constitutional amendment to remove the neutral caretaker government system.
+He was one of the accused individuals in a sedition case filed over comments made by Rezaul Karim, former president of Islami Chhatra Shibir, regarding Prime Minister Sheikh Hasina and the home minister.
+He protested against comments by Manmohan Singh, the then-prime minister of India, who had accused Jamaat-e-Islami of being anti-Indian and a partner of the ISI.
+He was detained on 20 September 2011 after violent protests by Jamaat-e-Islami activists over the denial of permission to hold a rally demanding the release of its leaders.
+The protests left 200 people injured; 28 cars were burned, 200 cars were vandalised, roadside shops were damaged, and traffic was disrupted throughout Dhaka.
+Police filed a case against party activists, including Ameer Mohammad Shafiqur Rahman, for assaulting police officers during the protest.